smdsqb/Warditor/README.md

 Share your daily audit with a trusted friend.
 Nothing changes behaviour faster than someone else reading your screen time out loud.

 ### Privacy First
 Raw usage data is processed locally where possible.
-Only aggregated insights sync to Firebase.
+Only aggregated insights sync to Supabase.
 Users can delete all data at any time.
 We never sell data.
 Full details in the privacy policy.

 ---